 The next major city to consider the ban on plastics is New York, which could pave the way for a large number of cities to follow the trend.

-China has had a ban on plastics stemming back over six years and has resulted in around 1.6 million barrels of oil is saved.
-With such a Ludacris saving, it is no wonder more and more countries are considering making a ban on a plastic bag too.
+China has had a ban on plastics stemming back over six years which has resulted in around 1.6 million barrels of oil being saved.
+With such a Ludacris saving, it is no wonder more and more countries are considering making a ban on plastic bags too.